1. Beware of Behaviour Biases

 4. Use the Right Tools

 Because investment decisions shouldn’t be made on a whim, NBDB offers several tools to help you sift through buying and selling opportunities, stay informed, test your decisions, and discover new investment ideas.
-All NBDB clients get free access to the three tools in the Trading Central suite: Technical Insight, Value Analyzer, and Strategy Builder.
+All NBDB clients get free access to the three tools in the Trading Central suite: Technical Insight and Strategy Builder.
 In addition, the toolbox available on our trading platform includes other free tools that you can use to track the securities you identify or to compare them:

 - Watchlists: Enter all the securities that interest you (up to 10 per list) including stocks, ETFs, and mutual funds to monitor changes over time.